-The Contractor shall develop Marketing materials such as written brochures and fact sheets.
+Marketing plans and materials must be distributed to the Contractor's entire service area as indicated in this Contract.
 Marketing plans and materials shall not mislead, confuse, or defraud the Members or the Division.
-Specifically, the Contractor cannot make any assertion or statement, whether written or verbal, that the Member must enroll in the Contractor's CCO in order to obtain benefits or to not lose benefits or that the Contractor is endorsed by CMS, the Federal or State government, or similar entity.
+Specifically, the Contractor cannot make any assertion or statement, whether written or verbal, that the Member must enroll in the Contractor in order to obtain benefits or to not lose benefits or that the Contractor is endorsed by CMS, the Federal or State government, or similar entity.
 The Contractor shall submit all Marketing materials to the Division thirty (30) business days prior to the planned distribution and the Division must approve these materials before they are released.